tuethu/IBM-Data-Science-Course/Course 8_Data Visualization with Python/Module 1_Introduction to Data Visualization Tools/Introduction to Data Visualization/Readme.md

 - There are various types of plots commonly used in data visualization.

 - Line plots capture trends and changes over time, allowing us to see patterns and fluctuations.

+- Line plot is one of the most basic type of chart and is common in many fields.

+- A line plot is a plot in the form of a series of data points connected by straight line segments.

+- You can generate a line plot by assigning "line" to 'Kind' parameter in the plot() function.

 - Bar plots compare categories or groups, providing a visual comparison of their values.

 - Scatter plots explore relationships between variables, helping us identify correlations or trends.